Kent county cricket teams: Early cricket in Kent

 Cricket is believed to have developed out of other bat-and-ball games and was probably first played in early medieval times to the south and south-east of London in the geographical areas of the North Downs, the South Downs and the Weald; hence, the counties of Kent, Sussex and Surrey were its earliest centres of excellence.
-The world's earliest known organised match took place in Kent, c.1611, at Chevening.
+The world's earliest known organised match took place in Kent, in around 1611, at Chevening.
 A later court case described it as a "cricketing of the Weald and the Upland versus the Chalk Hill".
 Cricket became established in Kent and its neighbouring counties through the 17th century with the development of village cricket and it is possible that the earliest county teams were formed in the aftermath of the Restoration in 1660.

-In 1705, a newspaper recorded an 11-a-side match between West of Kent and Chatham at a place called "Maulden", which does not exist.
-Historians have surmised that the venue must have been either Maidstone or Malling (later West of Kent teams played at Maidstone).
+In 1705, a newspaper recorded an 11-a-side match between West of Kent and Chatham at "Maulden", generally considered to have taken place at Town Malling.
 Four years later, what is nominally the earliest known inter-county match took place when a Kent team met one from Surrey on Dartford Brent.
 It is generally believed, as asserted by G. B. Buckley, that "inter-county matches" till about 1730 were really inter-parish matches involving two villages on either side of a county boundary.
 Dartford was an important club in the first half of the 18th century and its team at this time featured William Bedle, who is acknowledged to have been cricket's first great player.
 The 1709 match is the earliest known mention of Dartford Brent as a venue.